The 20 Best College Campuses In The US

 Topping the Princeton Review's Best Quality of Life list, Rice is known for its residential college system, in which students are sorted into one of 11 different colleges.

-The Houston, Texas university was also included on the list of strong town-gown relations and its on-campus coffeehouse and pub are often frequented by members of the broader city community.
+The Houston, Texas university was also included on the list of strong town-gown relations and its on-campus coffehouse and pub are often frequented by members of the broader city community.

 Source: The Princeton Review.
 To learn more about our methodology, click here.